AnatomiX, an Anatomy-Aware Grounded Multimodal Large Language Model for Chest X-Ray Interpretation: Radiology Tasks

-This task involves generating the full report, including both the findings and impression sections using MIMIC-CXR dataset.
-A sample image-report is shown in Fig. \ref{fig:fig_report_gen} along with the output of AnatomiX.
+\textbf{Report Generation:} This task involves generating the full report, including both the findings and impression sections using MIMIC-CXR dataset.
+A sample image-report is shown in Fig. \ref{fig:fig_report_gen} along with the output of AnatomiX. \\